info-com/zenya-api-docs/source/objects.rst

 Category
 --------

 A Category is the base classification object in the eContext platform.
-A typical Category will contain an id, name, and the path (and ids) in the eContext Taxonomy.
+A typical Category will contain an id, a name, a path where the Category resides in the eContext Taxonomy, and the ids of each element in that path.

 Each Category exists in exactly one location in the eContext Taxonomy and has only one parent.
-Categories may move, periodically, in the eContext Taxonomy, and their names and path values may change.
-A Category will always keep the same id.
+Categories may be altered over time, the content classified to them may differ, and their name, path, and idpath values may change.
+However, a Category will always keep the same id.
 A Category may represent a thing, place, person, product, service, or an abstract concept.

 .. code-block:: json

     {
       "id": "ac0fb32ea52f2c1228592ad6598c2cc2",
       "name": "Breaking Bad",